 Welcome to my personal website!
-I am a PhD student at the Kellogg School of Management, Northwestern University.
+I am a PhD candidate at the Kellogg School of Management, Northwestern University.
+I will be joining the faculty of the Division of the Humanities and Social Sciences at Caltech as an Assistant Professor of Economics in Fall 2022.

 Works in progress

-Preliminary Abstract.
+Summary.
 I study the demographic determinants and economic effects of the 1918 influenza pandemic by constructing a novel panel dataset of manufacturing activity and mortality for over 350 U.S. cities during 1909-1939.
-I find that the usual factors that explain spatial variation in influenza and pneumonia (P&I) do not explain excess mortality in 1918 across U.S. cities, giving some credence to the typical assumption that the spread of the pandemic was "random."
-Consistent with historical narrative, baseline P&I mortality and share of males correlate positively with mortality while share of children in school correlate negatively.
-I find no evidence that urban density had an impact on mortality.
-Furthermore, I do not find any evidence that proximity to a U.S. Navy or Army World War I camp affected mortality in cities.
-Although the mortality rate in these camps was around three times higher than that in the general population, these outbreaks seemed to have been contained within camps and were not spread to neighboring cities, in contrast with a popular explanation of how the pandemic spread.
-Finally, I find strong evidence that high-mortality cities suffered worse in the years and decades after 1918 but the causal link between the pandemic and economic outcomes is tenuous.
+I find that the factors typically explored in the literature that explain spatial variation in influenza and pneumonia (P&I) cases fail to explain the majority of the variation in reported excess mortality rates in 1918 across U.S. cities.
+Consistent with the historical narrative, however, baseline P&I mortality and share of males correlate positively with mortality while the share of children in school correlates negatively.
+I do not find any evidence that proximity to a U.S. Navy or Army World War I camp affected mortality in cities, in contrast with the widely held view that.
+Finally, I find strong evidence that high-mortality cities experienced slower economic growth after 1918 but the causal link between the two is tenuous.

-Preliminary Abstract.
+Summary.
 Economic recovery from financial crises is typically slower than from other crises, possibly due to credit rationing by financial intermediaries.
-I study whether lender-of-last-resort policies of the Atlanta Federal Reserve Bank during the Great Depression eased financial constraints of firms using a novel database of local economic conditions from 1927-1937.
+I study whether lender-of-last-resort policies of the Atlanta Federal Reserve Bank during the Great Depression eased firms’ financial constraints using a novel database of local economic conditions from 1927 to 1937.
 My identification strategy relies on the willingness of the Federal Reserve to extend credit in some regions and not in others and plausibly exogenous placement of Federal Reserve boundaries.
-Using a contiguous-county and spatial regression discontinuity designs, I find some evidence that Fed intervention muted the negative response to employment and output.
+I find evidence that Fed intervention stymied banking panics, but I do not, surprisingly, find any meaningful effect of Fed policies on local economic outcomes.

 Ph.D., Finance, Northwestern University, Evanston, IL, USA